aleksispi/aleksispi.github.io/_pages/about.md

 **Oct 2022:** My work on AI-based mapping of Swedish wetlands, for the [Swedish Environmental Protection Agency](https://www.naturvardsverket.se/en/), got covered in the Swedish magazine [_Miljö & utveckling_](https://miljo-utveckling.se/sa-kan-ai-teknik-hjalpa-sverige-att-bevara-vatmarker/).

+**Sept 2022:** Our work titled ["Few-shot Bioacoustic Event Detection using a Prototypical Network Ensemble with Adaptive Embedding Functions"](https://dcase.community/documents/workshop2022/proceedings/DCASE2022Workshop_Martinsson_13.pdf) has been accepted at [DCASE 2022](https://dcase.community/challenge2022/index)!
+The method came in **third place** among the team submissions in the few-shot bioacoustic event detection task during the DCASE 2022 challenge.
+Code is [available](https://github.com/johnmartinsson/few-shot-learning-bioacoustics).

 **Dec 2021:** New [preprint](https://arxiv.org/abs/2112.14084) out, covering our work on embodied learning for lifelong visual perception!

 **Sept 2021:** Our work titled ["Generating Scenarios with Diverse Pedestrian Behaviors for Autonomous Vehicle Testing"](https://proceedings.mlr.press/v164/priisalu22a.html) has been accepted at [CoRL 2021](https://2021.corl.org/)!
 Code is [available](https://github.com/MariaPriisalu/spl)!
 A video overview can be seen [here](https://youtu.be/IMLC6njod3E).